dawei-x/CSE559A/README.md

 ## Overview

-This repository contains the code and documentation related to my graduate studies project, Conformal Prediction for Image Classification.
-CSE 559A Computer Vision, taught by [Nathan Jacobs](https://jacobsn.github.io/)
+This repository contains the code and documentation related to my course project Conformal Prediction for Image Classification as part of CSE 559A Computer Vision, taught by [Nathan Jacobs](https://jacobsn.github.io/)

 Please have those code files opened on Google Colab.
 We refactored the code and implemented all experiments entirely on Google Colab.
 ## Contact